 If you were proposing to purchase any new items of plant and equipment, it would be beneficial (if circumstances allow) to purchase and install it by 30 June 2018.
 The ATO has extended this concession in the past from 30 June 2017 to 30 June 2018 but there is currently no proposal for any further extension.

-Examples of depreciable assets includes (but is not limited to) – plant and machinery, computers, phones, office furniture.
+Examples of depreciable assets include (but are not limited to) – plant and machinery, computers, phones, office furniture.

 To take advantage of this instant asset write off, you also need to utilise the other simplified depreciation rules including: